 - chest pain,

-You need not have all of these symptoms to qualify for a particular rating.
-It is, however, important to know what the possible symptoms may be.
-That way you can inform your doctors, and the VA, if you are having these symptoms.
+Military veterans do not need to have all of these symptoms to qualify for a particular rating.
+It is, however, important to know what the possible symptoms may be and how they are related to the potential health outcomes so that you can make all of the necessary follow-up appointments.
+That way you can inform your doctors, and the veterans health administration if you are having these symptoms.

 VA Ratings for Heart Disease

 The VA uses a specific rating schedule for the cardiovascular system (38 CFR § 4.104).
-When rating these service-connected disabilities, the VA considers what is called METs testing.
+When rating these service-connected disabilities for US veterans, the VA considers what is called METs testing.

-The higher levels of disability ratings for the heart are based on your symptoms at various levels of exertion.
+The higher levels of VA health care disability ratings for the heart are based on your symptoms at various levels of exertion.
 Every level of exercise is assigned a range of METs (or metabolic equivalents).
 The higher the level of exertion, the higher the METs number.
-In assigning a heart rating, VA specifically looks at what range of METs causes you to have certain symptoms.
+In assigning a heart rating, VA specifically looks at what range of METs causes you to have certain symptoms that put you at high risk.

 Where you experience these symptoms after activities like jogging, biking or climbing stairs (a level of 7-10 METs), a minimum 10% rating is appropriate.
 VA should rate you at a 30% rating where you experience the symptoms at a level of 5-7 METs.
 This level of activity would include heavy yard work such as digging or mowing with a push-mower.
 It would also include recreational activities such as golfing without a cart.
-The 30% rating would also be appropriate where the veteran has certain test results on an electrocardiogram, echocardiogram, or X–ray.
-So, again, make sure VA is aware of these tests.
-Especially, if a non-VA doctor performed the test.
+The 30% rating would also be appropriate where the veteran has certain test results on an electrocardiogram, echocardiogram, or X-ray.
+So, again, make sure VA is aware of these tests and any other evidence you may have gathered through public health appointments.
+Especially, if a non-VA doctor performed the cardiology test.

 VA assigns a 60% rating where you experience symptoms at a less stringent level of exercise.
 These symptoms include fast walking or light yard work.
 VA includes in light yard work weeding or mowing the lawn with a power mower (a level of 3-5 METs).
 A 60% rating would also be appropriate if you have heart failure.
 If, in the last year, you had more than one episode of acute congestive heart failure in the past year.

-Make sure, then, that the VA is aware of any heart medications you have been prescribed by your non-VA doctors
+Make sure that the VA is aware of any heart medications you have been prescribed by your non-VA doctors or a third party medical center.

 VA assigns a 100% rating where the veteran experiences the symptoms of heart disease at a minimal level of: